NathanaelZuchuon/BlindTest/README.md

-# Welcome to the BlindTest Website!
+# Welcome to the BlindTest Website

 This project is a simple Next.js application created for providing a platform for BlindTest for Otaku fans.